CheddarU

-CheddarU was an American closed-circuit network available on 650 U.S. college campuses owned by Cheddar, as part of internally originated cable systems that are a part of on-campus housing or college closed-circuit television systems.
-In 2018, Cheddar acquired MTV Networks on Campus, a former division of Viacom, to launch the channel.
-Cheddar also acquired RateMyProfessors.com, which was part of the MTVU division since 2007, in October 2018.
+CheddarU was an American closed-circuit television network available on U.S. college campuses owned by Cheddar, as part of internally originated cable systems that were a part of on-campus housing or college closed-circuit television systems.
+In 2018, Cheddar acquired MTV Networks on Campus, a former division of Viacom (now Paramount Skydance), to launch the channel.
+Cheddar also acquired RateMyProfessors.com, which was part of the MTVU division from 2007, in October 2018.

 History

-MTV Networks' proposal for a channel targeting college students, tentatively called MTV University, became public in February 2002.
-According to The New York Times, the channel was seeking to compete with Burly Bear Network, which was available to 450 campuses and had been attracting nearly a million viewers a week, along with College Television Network (CTN) and the most recent entrant at the time, Zilo.
+MTV Networks' proposal for a channel targeting college students, tentatively called MTV University, was announced in February 2002.
+According to The New York Times, the channel was intended to compete with Burly Bear Network, which was available to 450 campuses and had been attracting nearly a million viewers a week, along with recently launched channels College Television Network (CTN) and Zilo.

-Seven months later, after CTN ended up in financial trouble and as National Lampoon had just acquired the defunct Burly Bear, MTV Networks acquired CTN for $15 million.
+In September 2002, with CTN having financial problems and National Lampoon's acquisition of Burly Bear, MTV Networks acquired CTN for $15 million.
+In 2004, CTN was rebranded as MTVU.

-In February 2008, MTV Networks discontinued VH1 Uno, a sparsely viewed Spanish language music video channel, and replaced it with MTVU, to expand the channel into traditional cable distribution.
+In February 2008, MTV Networks discontinued VH1 Uno, a sparsely viewed Spanish language music video channel, and replaced it with MTVU, expanding the channel into traditional cable distribution.

-In May 2018, Cheddar TV acquired Viacom's MTV Networks on Campus; outlets associated with that service will be converted to carry CheddarU, a new secondary feed which will stream content from the flagship financial-news streaming service and segments from Cheddar Big News to 9 million students on more than 600 campuses; universities which previously screened MTV Networks on Campus will continue to receive CheddarU at no cost in exchange for access to the campus.
-MTVU continues to be available to linear TV platforms via Viacom.
-Universities that qualify, can receive the CheddarU service for free.
-CheddarU is part of the ChedNet division of Cheddar, a division focusing on bringing the service to public screens such as gyms, bars, airports, hotels and other public venues.
-CheddarU officially launched in over 650 campuses on July 26, 2018, and was rolled out to all campuses by August 1, 2018.
-It is unclear when it shut down.
-In February 2024, it was announced that CheddarU’s college network screens were acquired by Trooh Media.
+In May 2018, Cheddar acquired Viacom's MTV Networks on Campus; outlets associated with that service were converted to carry CheddarU, a secondary feed which streamed content from the flagship financial-news streaming service and interstitials from Cheddar Big News to nine million students on more than 600 campuses; universities which previously screened MTV Networks on Campus continued to receive CheddarU at no cost in exchange for access to the campus.
+MTVU continues to be available to linear television platforms.
+Universities that qualified could receive the CheddarU service for free.
+CheddarU was part of the ChedNet division of Cheddar, a division that focused to have the service available to public screens such as gyms, club bars, airports, hotels and other public venues.
+CheddarU launched in over 650 campuses on July 26, 2018, and became available to all campuses by August 1, 2018.
+In February 2024, it was announced that CheddarU's college network screens were acquired by Trooh Media, and the channel quietly shut down around this time.